 The second session covers substantive knowledge of epidemiology.
-Candidates are required to answer 5 questions in topic areas based on the department's twelve areas of interest.
+Candidates are required to answer questions in topic areas based on the department's twelve areas of interest.
 Substantive courses in the department related to the twelve areas of interest serve as the foundation for the content of the questions, but questions do not depend on material unique to a given class.
 Candidates are also encouraged to keep current with important recent developments in the topics they plan to select by regularly reading the major journals.

-The number of questions written in each of the substantive areas will be confirmed during the Fall term of your first year and will be announced by Assistant Director of Graduate Studies.
+The format of the substantive exam will be confirmed during the Fall term of your first year and will be announced by Assistant Director of Graduate Studies.
 The Department will also hold an information session each December and will cover details on the exam and provide additional resources to prepare for the exam.